siarw/siarw.github.io/house-for-sale.md

 #### Is there water on the property?

-There is no well or electricity on the property, but there are invisible streams in the village, from which several residents tap to irrigate their pieces of land.
+There is no well or water stream on the property, but there are underground streams in the village, from which several residents tap to irrigate their pieces of land.
 We collect rainwater through a gutter on the shed - the water ends up in a barrel and with it we water the garden.